fm-or/tournament-planner/README.md

 # Tournament Planner
-This tournament planner is a tool for organizing single-day round-robin tournaments with potential group divisions.
+This tournament planner is a tool for organizing single-day round-robin tournaments with optional group divisions.
 It optimizes the tournament schedule to ensure fairness, for example by limiting the number of referee assignments for each team.
 Besides the overall tournament schedule, the planner generates supporting documents such as team-specific schedules and group overviews.

-## Fairness aspects considered
+## Fairness Aspects considered
 ### Game play
 - Teams have a limit on the number of consecutive games they can play.
 - The games for each team are spread across different courts.
 - The teams are named first approximately the same number of times to ensure a fair distribution of service or kick-off rights.
 ### Other activities
-- Teams have a limit on consecutive pauses between games.
+- Teams have a limit on consecutive breaks between games.
 - There is a maximum number of games a team can referee.
 - If there is more than one group, it is possible to only have referees from other groups.